virtual-labs/exp-plc-count-up-nitk/experiment/theory.md

 <img src="images/counter/3.gif" style="width:463px; height:452px;"></center>

 #### As for explanation, let us take ALLEN-BRADELY counters :
 <p style="text-align: justify;">In Allen-bradely counter, the default counter file is file 5.
 The counter data is stored in counter file.
 Each counter consists of three 16-bit words and is known as “counter element”.
 In a single processor file, there can be many counter files.
 Any data file, which is greater than file 8 can be assigned as an additional counter file.
-Each counter file can have up to 256 counter elements.<br>
+Each counter file can have up to 256 counter elements.</p>

-A counter instruction is one element.
+<p style="text-align: justify;">A counter instruction is one element.
 A counter element is made up of three 16-bit words.
 Thus, the counter instruction contains the three parts i.e. word0, word1 and word2. </p>

 <ul type=disc style="text-align: justify;">
 <li>Word zero is for status bits.
 Status bits include CU, CD, DN, OV, UN, and UA.
 Along with their associated instructions.</li>